niermann/holoaverage/docs/tutorial.rst

 .. image:: images/empty_reco.png
         :align: center

-The patterns present in the phase, are the aforementioned camera and projection distortions.
+The patterns present in the phase are the aforementioned camera and projection distortions.

-The reconstructed object series is in the dataset ``data`` of the HDF5 file.
-Here the amplitude (left), phase (center), and Fourier transform (right) of the averaged reconstruction.
+The reconstructed object series can be found in the dataset ``data`` of the HDF5 file.
+Here the amplitude (left), phase (center), and Fourier transform (right) of the averaged reconstruction are shown:

 .. image:: images/object_reco.png
         :align: center